Pricing of debt and equity in a financial network with comonotonic endowments: Comonotonic pricing bounds

 \section{Comonotonic pricing bounds}

-Throughout this section we consider the full recovery setting of \cite{EN01}.
-This is encoded in Assumption~\ref{ass:EN}.
-This setting allows us to utilize comonotonic endowments to consider upper and lower bounds on the pricing of debt with general random endowments. \begin{assumption} For the entirety of this section we will assume a financial system with full recovery (i.e.\ $\alpha_x = \alpha_L = 1$). \end{assumption} We wish to note that in the following the $q^*$ for the comonotonic versions may not have a physical interpretation.
+In this section we will utilize comonotonic endowments to consider upper and lower bounds on the pricing of debt with general random endowments.
+We wish to note that in the following the {threshold values} $q^*$ for the comonotonic versions {(see Definition~\ref{defn:q*})} may not have a physical interpretation.
 In the special case that a single factor model is considered, the $q^*$ regains a clear meaning with regards to this factor analysis.
-This is expanded upon in Remark~\ref{rem:sfm} below.
+This is expanded upon in Remark~\ref{rem:sfm} below {and considered explicitly in Online Appendix~\ref{sec:capm}}.